ptarmiganlabs/butler-sos-docs/content/en/docs/Overview/_index.md

   A better approach would be to send more detailed MQTT messages.
 Those would be easier to consume and act upon for downstream systems, but it would on the other mean  **lots** more MQTT messages being sent.
 - Send data as Kafka messages.
 Same basic idea as for MQTT messages, but having the Sense operational data in Kafka would make it easier to process/use it in (big) data pipelines.
 - Expose metrics via Prometheus.
 This would mainly be an alternative to using InfluxDB as a datastore, as Grafana is commonly used as a frontend for Prometheus.

+If you have ideas or suggestions on new features, please feel free to add them in the [Butler SOS Github project](https://github.com/ptarmiganlabs/butler-sos/issues/new/choose).

 ## Where should I go next?